Georgia Council on Developmental Disabilities

 By handing the reins to individual communities and leading by stepping back, Global Ubuntu helps GCDD support real communities to flourish and achieve real and lasting, community-based change.

-Along with the RCP, Georgia Council on Developmental Disabilities (GCDD) and Global Ubuntu are working together to support Welcoming Community Dialogues on social issues and/or themes in communities statewide.
+Along with the RCP, Georgia Council on Developmental Disabilities (GCDD) and Global Ubuntu worked together to support Welcoming Community Dialogues (WCD) on social issues and/or themes in communities statewide.
 The aim of the dialogues is to create space for community members of differing backgrounds, races and abilities to discuss and dream of a society where everyone is treated with dignity and justice.

 The Dialogues are poised to shift culture and attitudes so that everyone is able to regard others with empathy and compassion, people feel welcomed, and develop a sense of belonging.

 Have Questions?
-Want to attend the Summit?
+Want to participate, partner or support?
 Contact Us!

 Global Village Project